This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Lightly pat Argan Oil onto my entire face, neck, hands, and feet.

-- Thoroughly moisturize those same areas and all other areas of my body with one of the lotions for dry skin from my list of faves (above).
+- Thoroughly moisturize all areas of my body with one of the lotions for dry skin from my list of faves (above).

 Together, the oil and the lotion are the perfect combination for my (formerly) dry skin!